 Registration service - Coronavirus update

-The registrar will still need to see the Medical Certificate issued by the doctor/GP to allow the registration to take place.
+The registrar will still need to see the medical certificate issued by the doctor or GP to allow the registration to take place.

-Notice of marriage / Notice of civil partnership
+Notice of marriage or notice of civil partnership

 If your enquiry is regarding a wedding booking, please see the information on our Getting Married in Staffordshire website.